eeknoM/SCP-SL-Server-Info-Formatter/readme.md

 3. Enter custom color or size values if needed.
 4. Apply gradients and insert links as desired.
 5. The formatted text will be displayed below the input area, and a live preview will be updated in real-time.

-## Contributing

-Feel free to open issues or submit pull requests if you have suggestions for improvements or find any bugs.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or need further assistance, you can reach out to me at [your-email@example.com](mailto:your-email@example.com).

----